GWLab-UML/Protocols/Fieldwork/PIC Oyster Sampling Protocol.md

 ### A. Prep
 - Orion + pH calibration buffers
 - Soft cooler with ice packs
-- 8x sterile 50mL falcon tubes
+- 8x sterile 50mL falcon tubes (per site)
 - Mesh bag
 ### B. Field
 When we are able to be onsite at the farm: